MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 - MA to investigate building listener application in hybrid mode.
 - MA to create a double page spread about the project and outcome by February 1<sup>st</sup> for DSbD.
 - MA to validate and likely refactor the CHERI bounds and permissions checks according to the new application structure.

+### Monday 23<sup>rd</sup>:
+Progress:
+- SSH provided feedback on the interim report.

+### Tuesday 24<sup>th</sup>:
+Progress:
+- MA updated the packet generator application to produce a variety of packet lengths, sizes, and consumer counts.
+The packets are now a power of 2 bytes long.
+- MA updated the packet processing application to determine consumers based on the packet buffer.
+- MA created a `bash` script to record the time taken for running the packet processing application and store the information in the respective text file.
+- MA created a `Python` script to record the CPU utilisation in the background.
+- MA unsuccessfully attempted to make the packet processing application run asynchronously with the CPU utilisation recording.
+- MA created a `bash` script to work alongside the `Python` script which measures CPU utilisation.
+The `bash` script will automatically start the `Python` script and send the output to the respective file.

+To do:
+- MA to use the scripts to record the required metrics.
+- MA to create a `Python` script to parse the recorded data and create corresponding graphs.
+- MA to refactor the scripts created today.
+- MA to add the scripts to `git`.

+### Thursday 26<sup>th</sup>:
+Progress:
+- MA researched into generating different packet types.
+Currently, UDP is being used by the packet processing application.

+To do:
+- MA to investigate adding an option to toggle between sending UDP and TCP packets for further performance analysis.

+### Friday 27<sup>th</sup>:
+Progress:
+- MA used the scripts to record execution time and CPU utilisation.
+The scripts had to be called manually for every iteration of using the packet processing application.
+Metrics were recorded for 128-bit packets for 2 consumers, with packet streams containing 20k, 40k, 60k, 80k, 100k packets.
+Each test was repeated 5 times to allow for average values to be calculated.
+- MA created Python scripts to create a graph for each of execution time, total CPU utilisation, and per core CPU utilisation for the packet processing application.
+  - Execution time was slightly higher for the IPC mode of operation.
+  - Total CPU utilisation was higher for the IPC mode of operation.
+  - CPU utilisation was approximately the same on the main core for both modes of operation, but the other 3 cores showed higher utilisation with the IPC mode of operation.
+- MA discussed the results with PT.
+  - PT said to focus on the total CPU usage and deprioritise the per core usage.
+  - MA asked about packet processing latency.
+PT said to add internal timing within the packet processing application to avoid noise from other application functions and calculate the latency more accurately.
+  - MA asked about calculating throughput.
+PT said to avoid calculating throughput because the single process mode of operation does not have throughput.
+This is because the CHERI capability pointing to the data from a packet is sent instead of the data itself.
+  - MA asked about removing the print statements for recording the metrics.
+PT recommended removing them.
+  - PT recommended not focusing on varying the number of consumers in the application for the February 1<sup>st</sup> DSbD deadline.
+  - PT recommended looking into different packet lengths within a packet stream but not necessarily in time for the DSbD deadline.
+- MA removed the print statements from the packet processing application, except for the resulting counters for the consumers.
+- MA attempted to record new performance metrics with the changes included.
+The lack of print statements took the execution time from dozens of seconds to a fraction of a second depending on the input `pcap` file.
+- Running the old packet streams was too fast for the packet processing application and listener applications to process.
+Therefore, MA created new packet streams containing much longer packets sizes, ranging from 512 bytes to 32 kilobytes per packet.
+- MA reworked the method for recording the CPU utilisation as there was no longer sufficient execution time to average across every 0.5 seconds.
+- MA reworked the `bash` and `Python` scripts so that only one Python script would need to be called when getting the execution time and CPU utilisation.
+The execution time and total CPU utilisation would be recorded in one line of one file, instead of separate files like previously.
+- MA recorded new data relating to the packet processing application.
+Metrics were recorded for 512-bit packets for 2 consumers, with packet streams containing 20k, 40k, 60k, 80k, 100k, 120k, 140k, 160k, 180k, 200k packets.
+Each test was repeated 7 times to allow for average values to be calculated.
+- MA created a git repository for the `Python` graph generator scripts.
+- MA refactored the `Python` script which was used to generate the graphs to accommodate the new format of recording metrics.
+This allowed all the separate graph plotting scripts to be condensed into one script.
+- MA added a way to time the packet latency according to the feedback from PT.
+- MA added a new `Python` script to record the packet processing latency calculated by the application.
+This script also recorded the execution time and total CPU utilisation as before.
+- MA created 2 new `bash` script to iterate through recording the metrics for the packet processing application.
+These scripts iterated through all packet counts 5 times each and recorded the metrics in respective files.
+- MA reworked the graphing script to accommodate for the packet latency metric.
+- MA discovered and fixed a bug when calculating the packet processing latency for the IPC mode of operation.
+This involved the packet counter being mistakenly parsed as the time taken to process all packets.
+- MA plotted new graphs with the accurate metrics being recorded.

+To do:
+- MA to create diagrams which show how the different modes of operation work.
+Options include flow charts and UML diagrams for each mode of operation.
+- MA to format the graphs produced in a more neat and tidy manner before submission to DSbD.
+- MA to write up some overarching conclusions about the results obtained.
+- MA to record similar metrics when varying the packet length.
+- MA to organise the `git` repositories for the applications and scripts created.
+- MA to refactor the code within the various scripts created.
+- MA to submit a final report for DSbD by 24<sup>th</sup> February.
+- PT to register for attendance of the demonstration day in London on 22<sup>nd</sup> March.
+Additionally, the travel arrangements must be determined.